QUICK ANSWER

 YouTube channels by Florida-licensed instructors.
 Look for channels that specifically teach Florida real estate content and reference Florida statutes.
 Avoid channels that cover "real estate exam prep" generically for all states.

 Florida statutes directly.
 F.S.
-Chapter 475 is free, public, and is the source the exam is built from.
+Chapter 475 is free, public, and is the source for many license-law rules the exam tests.
 If you want to verify a rule, go to the statute.
 It is dense reading but it is authoritative.

 Not Worth Your Time